 - Cook for 18-20 minutes, until the liquid has been absorbed.

-- Stir and fluff the rice, as the bottom tends to get drier than the top, replace the lid, and let the rice sit for 10 more minutes.
+- Stir and fluff the rice, as the bottom tends to get drier than the top, replace the lid, and let the pilaf sit for 10 more minutes.
 Serve and enjoy!

 Nutrition is estimated using a food database and is only intended to be used as a guideline for informational purposes.